charlesczinn/Hate-Crime-Classification/README.md

 A Random Forest and Logistic Regression Comparison

 # 1.0 Overview
-This project develops and evaluates supervised machine learning models to classify whether a reported hate crime incident is violent or non-violent.
-Using hate crime data from the Chicago Police Department (2012–2025), the analysis implements logistic regression and random forest classifiers to assess the predictive utility of categorical incident characteristics.
-The primary objective is to determine: Can structured incident-level features predict whether a hate crime involves physical violence?
-Understanding predictors of violent incidents can help inform analytical approaches to incident risk classification and structured decision-support tools.
+This project analyzes hate crimes in Chicago from 2012–2025 to identify spatial patterns and factors associated with violent hate crimes.
+Using Chicago Police Department open data, the goal is to predict whether a hate crime is violent and to interpret which features drive violence.
+The project implements:
+- Logistic Regression (baseline)
+- Random Forest (tuned)
+- Feature importance and partial dependence analysis This repository includes all code, processed data, and results necessary for reproducibility.

 # 2.0 Data
 Source: Chicago Police Department (public hate crime dataset)